Cascadia-R/gRadual-intRoduction-tidyverse/potential-agenda.md

   - last 5 minutes to recap
   - Answers for each part of each section should be no more than three lines of code

+## Section 1

+### Part 1
+  - Grammar of Graphics (mapping aesthetics to variables)
+  - Scatterplot example (simple x by a year, y, add color)
+  - Adding a line
+  - Challenge (Take out geom_point, what do you get?)

 ### Potential data sets

 - fivethirtyeight